Wilfred/django-test-mixins/README.md

 [django.test.TestCase](https://docs.djangoproject.com/en/dev/topics/testing/overview/#django.test.TestCase)
 so you can access the Django assertions and the HTTP client as usual.

+Installation is simply a matter of:

+    $ pip install django_test_mixins

 ### HttpCodeTestCase

 `HttpCodeTestCase` provides the following assertions: